 Wells Fargo Renovation

-The proposed renovation of the Wells Fargo building located on Peace Plaza will include updates to approximately 91,700 square feet of rentable space, the installation of modernized transparent glass on the exterior of the building, and the addition of public realm lighting features and space which would connect subway, street and skyway levels.
+The renovation of the Wells Fargo building located on Peace Plaza includes updates to approximately 91,700 square feet of rentable space, the installation of modernized transparent glass on the exterior of the building, and the addition of public realm lighting features and space which connect subway, street and skyway levels.
 This is a DMC funded project.

 Kahler Hotel Renovation

-The Kahler Hospitality Group is undergoing an expansive $30 million renovation project which includes the historic Kahler Grand Hotel and The Towers at The Kahler Grand.
-This plan includes the revitalization and transformation of the hotel’s levels 2-11, including 605 guest rooms.
-This project provides sweeping changes to both hotels, bringing these historic structures back to life and providing a luxurious historic Minnesota experience to its guests.
+The Kahler Hospitality Group’s expansive $30 million renovation project includes the historic Kahler Grand Hotel and The Towers at The Kahler Grand.
+It includes the revitalization and transformation of the hotel’s levels 2-11, including 605 guest rooms.
+This project provided sweeping changes to both hotels, bringing these historic structures back to life and providing a luxurious historic Minnesota experience to its guests.